-Kind of Mexican Mole meets North African Tagine, this Spicy Chickpea Stew is unbelievably delicious and makes a great topping for baked potatoes, plus it just happens to be vegetarian, vegan, gluten free and dairy free.
+Mexican Mole meets North African Tagine!
+This Spicy Chickpea Stew is unbelievably delicious and makes a great topping for baked potatoes, plus it just happens to be vegetarian, vegan, gluten free and dairy free.
 And it contains chocolate.
-Yey!
+Yay!

 Don’t you just love happy accidents?
 I am utterly convinced that pretty much all the best recipes come from something that started out as a bit of a disaster.
 This was definitely so with this recipe.

-As many of you will know, I am currently following the Sirtfood Diet and on Tuesday I chose to have the Kidney Bean Mole (It’s a Mexican dish pronounced mol-eh.
-See this post for more info.) for dinner, mostly because it sounded easy and Tuesday was a busy day.
+I was following the Sirtfood Diet at the time and on one of the days, I chose to have the Kidney Bean Mole from the Sirtfood Recipe Book for dinner (It’s a Mexican dish pronounced mol-eh.
+See this post for more info.)

 So I started making the dish and low an behold, what had I forgotten to buy?
 Yes, kidney beans.
 Sometimes even I am impressed at my own stupidity.
 I told you a while ago about the time when I set out to make a recipe from Hugh Fearnley-Whittingstall’s book Three Good Things and forgot to buy one of the 3 things…well this fail was even more epic!
 Kidney beans was the ONLY ingredient in the title of the recipe and the ONLY one I forgot to buy – duh!